5.1. The Basics

 Any visually impaired person has the legal right, on request, to have any or all communications from a statutory body sent to them in braille.

-Where a statutory body opts to set up its own in-house brailling facilities, by acquiring a braille embosser and braille transcription software, it is imperative that adequate training is provided from the outset so that there is someone always available to provide the brailling service – regardless of who is on holiday or who has changed job, etc.
+Where a statutory body opts to set up its own in-house brailling facilities, by acquiring a braille embosser and braille transcription software, it is imperative that adequate training is provided from the outset so that there is someone always available to provide the brailling service – regardless of who is on leave or who has changed job, etc.

 5.2.
 Turnaround Time

 A braille transcript itself can be produced relatively quickly – about 10-15 minutes longer than producing a print document.
-The additional time results from the electronic document having to be edited in the braille transcription software as the page sizes and number of characters per page differ between braille and print.
+The additional time results from the electronic document having to be edited in the braille transcription software, as the page sizes and number of characters per page differ between braille and print.

 5.3.
 Types of Braille

-All people who request braille must have the option of Standard English Braille (SEB) or Standard Irish Braille, as opposed to Unified English Braille (UEB) or its Irish language equivalent.
+All people who request braille must have the choice of Standard English Braille (SEB) or Standard Irish Braille, as opposed to Unified English Braille (UEB) or its Irish language equivalent.
 The preference is decided by the end-user and not the braille service-provider, no matter what the latter may tell you.
 SEB and UEB braille can easily be produced by changing the setting in the braille transcription software.
 It is a matter of simply checking and unchecking a box.

 5.4.
 Paper type and size, and formatting preferences

 Specialised braille paper should be used for reasons of thickness and surface smoothness.
 For example, if the surface is too smooth, it is more difficult to read the braille.